"Contractors are an eternally optimistic bunch and never seem to allow for any weather related impacts on construction projects."

 Much of what I've said seems very basic, yet, almost certainly some contractors won't put bad weather mitigation in place, and their project will be delayed.

-How has inclement weather impacted your project?
+How has inclement weather impacted your construction project?
 Are weather disruptions a major cause of delays for your projects?

 To read more about the author’s books and find out where you can purchase them visit the pages on this website by clicking the links below: